 You deserve the best pregnancy exercises every week and your workouts must only include safe prenatal exercises.
+Regular exercise is beneficial for pregnant women if you avoid high impact exercise, hot yoga and many more dangerous activities as I have listed below.

 Your Health & Well-being Matters when Pregnant

 As your belly grows and your body changes, you must also change your workouts.
 The way you exercise in the third trimester will be different to the first trimester.
-That’s why we have designed a guided, realistic and achievable program to for every week of your pregnancy.
+That’s why I have designed a guided, realistic and achievable program to for every week of your pregnancy.

 Some Gym Workouts Can be Dangerous!